moviedatascience/chatgpt_ue_plugin/README.md

     TSharedPtr<class FUICommandList> PluginCommands: This data member is used to store the plugin's commands.
 These commands can be used to interact with the plugin in Unreal Engine's editor.

 Please note that this is a basic design and might need to be adjusted based on your specific needs and the actual implementation of the BlueprintReader class.

+## For BlueprintModifier.h

+The BlueprintModifier.h file should declare a class BlueprintModifier that provides functions for modifying Blueprints.
+This class should have a function for receiving a Blueprint from the Unreal Engine plugin, a function for sending a modified Blueprint back to the Unreal Engine plugin, and functions for performing various modifications on a Blueprint.

+This is a very basic starting point for your BlueprintModifier.h file.
+As you develop your plugin, you would likely need to add more code to this file to implement the specific modifications that you want to perform on Blueprints.